 *Note: both forms must be completed when applying.

-PURPOSE: CMHA provides quality, affordable housing for low to moderate income families.
-For more than 80 years the agency has provided quality, affordable rental housing opportunities for individuals and families throughout the county.
+PURPOSE: For more than 80 years, CMHA has provided rental housing opportunities to low and moderate income individuals and families throughout Hamilton County.
 The agency operates or administers three separate programs.
 Asset Management consists of 5,309 units owned and managed by CMHA.
-The Housing Choice Voucher can administer Housing Assistance Payments for 11,338 households.
+The Housing Choice Voucher can administer Housing Assistance Payments for 11,600 households.
 The agency also operates 274 units of other affordable rental housing.
 The Board makes all operational and budgetary decisions regarding the use of federal funds allocated for housing.

 ESTABLISHING AUTHORITY: Ohio Revised Code, Section 3735